kocyigitkim/smartgc/README.md

 # Smart Garbage Collector
-A library that intelligently manages system memory
+A library that intelligently managed system memory